The use of logos does not connote endorsement by the Department of Commerce of the organizations’ views, products, or services.

 The Las Vegas Convention and Visitors Authority (LVCVA) is charged with marketing Southern Nevada as a tourism and convention destination worldwide, and also with operating the Las Vegas Convention Center, the nation’s only convention center designated as a World Trade Center and one of the largest convention centers in the United States, and Cashman Center.
 With more than 150,000 hotel rooms in Las Vegas alone and 10.7 million square feet of meeting and exhibit space citywide, the LVCVA's mission centers on attracting ever increasing numbers of leisure and business visitors to the area.

 North Carolina’s International Trade Division at the North Carolina Department of Commerce has experts around the world to help companies grow internationally.
-The Division, through two domestic offices and seven foreign office locations, provides expert assistance to North Carolina firms seeking overseas market opportunities.
+The Division, through two domestic offices and six foreign office locations, provides expert assistance to North Carolina firms seeking overseas market opportunities.
 Our experienced and multilingual Business Development Managers offer quality assistance and advice on exporting, and also specialize in specific industry sectors.
 Managers in Raleigh and High Point travel across the state and are available for consultations that can help you evaluate opportunities and enter unfamiliar global markets.

 The North Carolina Small Business and Technology Development Center’s International Business Development (IBD) unit assists small and mid-sized businesses with exporting.
 Our IBD specialists are highly trained, Certified Global Business Professionals (CGBP) with extensive experience in international business development.
 Our goal is to provide export-related guidance and assistance to small and mid-sized businesses – enhancing their export success.